Chemicals Management Plan (Canada)

 Canada Plans Sunsetting of Chemicals Management Plan Funding

-Canada’s 2026–27 Departmental Plan signals the sunsetting of dedicated Chemicals Management Plan (CMP) funding, transitioning activities into broader departmental operations.
-Businesses should anticipate potential delays in risk assessments and regulatory updates as resource constraints may force a reprioritization of chemical management activities.
+Canada is sunsetting dedicated Chemicals Management Plan funding and transitioning its activities into broader departmental operations starting in 2026.
+Compliance teams should anticipate potential delays in risk assessments and regulatory updates as resource constraints may force a reprioritization of chemical management activities.

 Canada PMRA Opens Consultation on Cholecalciferol Rodent Baits (PRD2026-06)